lolkoglol/TornAPIDesktopRefresh/README.md

 This is a Desktop application so you don't need to share your api key with anyone else.

-The main page intends to auto refresh every 30 seconds with the option to manually request every 12 seconds.
-This helps limit the chance being temporarily banned.

 # Purpose

 This is a desktop application that uses your Torn API key to fetch information about your account and updates it periodically to keep you up to date on typical information such as; cooldowns, energy timers, bank money, status and other in game features.